oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 function.

-The default setting of the profiling flags is to enable integration with VTune Amplifier; therefore it does not require any additional setup and works out of the box.
+The default setting of the profiling flags is to enable integration with VTune Profiler; therefore it does not require any additional setup and works out of the box.
 Code integrating oneDNN may override this behavior.

 This feature can also be managed at run-time with the following functions: